ebi-uniprot/uniprot-manual/help/fasta-headers.md

 categories: Technical,Sequence,help
 ---

-The following is a description of FASTA headers for UniProtKB (including alternative isoforms), UniRef, UniParc and archived UniProtKB versions.
+The following is a description of FASTA headers for UniProtKB (including alternative isoforms), UniRef, UniParc (both generic and for proteomes) and archived UniProtKB versions.
 NCBI's program formatdb (in particular its -o option) is compatible with the UniProtKB fasta headers.

+Note that in the document below square brackets `[ ]` indicate optional fields.

 # UniProtKB

-    >db|UniqueIdentifier|EntryName ProteinName OS=OrganismName OX=OrganismIdentifier [GN=GeneName ]PE=ProteinExistence SV=SequenceVersion
+    >db|UniqueIdentifier|EntryName ProteinName OS=OrganismName OX=OrganismIdentifier[ GN=GeneName] PE=ProteinExistence SV=SequenceVersion

 Where: